chrultrabook/docs/src/docs/firmware/index.md

 # Flashing Custom Firmware

 ::: danger
 You are about to make **unofficial** changes to your device!
-This will **void any warranty** that came with your original purchae.
+This will **void any warranty** that came with your original purchase.
 We provide **zero warranty** if you encounter bugs, brick your device, lose your job because the alarm clock didn't go off, or if a thermonuclear war starts. **You are doing all changes at your own risk**!
 :::

 ::: danger